-You are eligible for coverage if you are a part-or full-time, salaried, classified employee; a regular, full-time or part-time salaried faculty or postdoctoral scholar-fellow; or a part-or full-time, salaried University and Academic Professional.
+You are eligible for coverage if you are a part-or full-time, salaried, classified employee; a regular, full-time or part-time salaried faculty; or a part-or full-time, salaried University and Academic Professional.
 Your eligible dependents also may be covered.
 Retirees, long-term disability participants and survivors may also be eligible for coverage.
-Contact VCU Human Resources, Benefits Administration for assistance.
+Contact your agency's Benefits Administrator for assistance.